Building Global Connections

 In addition, we make global connections through our Center for Informal Learning and Schools (CILS), which collaborates with Kings College London to strengthen the leadership and practice of informal science education across the United States and Europe.
 As a result of this partnership, we’ve created residencies, workshops, and conferences; conducted joint research into how to make educational research more available to informal science educators; and graduated doctoral students who now hold leadership positions at both formal and informal institutions.
 We also collaborate with King’s College on Relating Research to Practice, a website that contains briefs summarizing recent peer-reviewed educational research.

-Here are two of our most recent global partnership projects; there are many others—and many more to come.
+Here are some of our global partnership projects; there are many others—and many more to come.

 In the Middle East, several countries, including Saudi Arabia, are making significant long-term investments in education.
 In 2012, the Tinkering Studio was invited to participate in the Saudi Aramco Cultural Program, an annual science festival in Al Khobar.
 Staff from the Tinkering Studio worked with sixteen young Saudi facilitators to create a specialized learning environment where thousands of festival participants were able to build, hack, invent, and think with their hands.
 This groundbreaking partnership was a transformative experience for the Saudi facilitators, many of whom worked on mixed gender teams and experienced inquiry-based learning for the first time.